-If you look to your right, the entire hill is made of exposed roots because that is the only place the soil is structured enough to keep particles from being displaced.
-However, there are many roots being completely exposed and removed from the ground.
+If you look to your right, the entire hill is made of exposed roots because that is the only place where the soil is structured enough to keep particles from being displaced.
+However, many roots are being completely exposed and removed from the ground.
 Water is tricky and once it manages to slip into the tiniest crack, erosion begins.